Ops - what to alert on, how to fail over, how to recover.

 - Fence the old primary - the previous primary is fenced so it can never accept writes again, even if it comes back later.

-- Promote the replica - the in-region sync replica takes over as the new primary and begins serving reads and writes.
+- Promote the standby - the in-region standby takes over as the new primary and begins serving reads and writes.

 - Health-check - the new primary is verified healthy on